shraken/ipc_benchmark/README.md

 # ipc_benchmark

 Standard IPC benchmark examples.
 Binaries allow specification of block size and total transfer size.
-A randomized dataset is always transferred to minimize cache influence ensuring worst-cse performance for the test.
+A random set of data with a total transfer size is built on the heap as a source for IPC data.

-An evaluation python test script to serially run the IPC benchmarks collecting the results into a report is included.
+An evaluation python test script to serially run the IPC benchmarks collecting the results and saving it into a pickle file.

+Lastly, a companion `pweave` markdown is provided for processing and plotting of the benchmark pickle'd file.

 The following IPC tests are provided: